rupea/LabelFilters/README.md

 Labels are consecutive integers from 0 to nClasses-1.
 Features are consecutive integers from 0 to nFeatures-1.

 The code also supports a binary format with both dense and sparse storage.
+Use convert_data to convert from text to binary format.

 ### Label filter file format